BrainhackMTL/psy6983_2021/content/en/project/template/index.md

 ### Data

 Ultimately, the project template will be used by all BHS participants.
 Data on the different projects will be aggregareted on the [following page](https://psy6983.brainhackmtl.org/project).
 This will serve as an additional example gallery in the years to come for future brainhack school students.
-Many reports from [BHS 2019](https://github.com/mtl-brainhack-school-2019) already used this template.
+Many reports from [BHS 2020](https://psy6983.brainhackmtl.org/project/ OR github?) already used this template.

 ### Deliverables

 At the end of this project, we will have:
  - The current markdown document, completed and revised.
  - A gallery of the student projects at Brainhack 2020.
- - Instructions on the website about how to submit a pull request to the [brainhack school website](https://github.com/BrainhackMTL/school) in order to add the project description to the website.
+ - Instructions on the website about how to submit a pull request to the [brainhack school website](https://github.com/PSY6983-2021) in order to add the project description to the website.

 ## Results